 The research looked at running and walking on level ground so as to gauge the differences caused by increased speed; running and walking on inclined ground is essentially different than running and walking on flat ground, and would probably alter the power generation results in favor of the knees and hips.

 Calories burned calculator

-Select activity type from the dropdown menu below.
-Enter body body weight in pounds, and time of activity in minutes and the activity calorie calculator will give an estimation of calories burned.
+Select activity type from the drop-down menu below.
+Enter body body weight in pounds, and time of activity in minutes and the activity calorie calculator will give an estimation of how many calories burned.